xfang422/i2p-1/Syllabus.md

 If the installation of Vagrant/VirtualBox fails, then you will need to go down this route for installing the programming environment.

-Windows users will need to install either the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [Git BASH](https://gitforwindows.org/).

 You can **follow along** in a [text version of the installation guide on GitHub](https://github.com/jreades/sds_env/tree/master/conda).

-#### Task 4: Installing Command Line Tools

-The final thing that we need to do (because it will be useful next week) is install some command line tools that will allow us to interact with Git from the Terminal/Command Prompt.
-You only need to do one of these:

-1. MacOS: install the Xcode Command Line Tools [directly from the command line](https://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).
-2. Windows: install Git Bash by following [these instructions](https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/).

 That's 'it'!
 You're done.
 We've had to put a lot of pieces of software in place for the term, but you'll find these useful across multiple modules that are part of your MSc/MRes and you're now set up for the future!